13 Books You Should

 Ed. by Gabino Iglesias, Both Sides

 When he’s writing fiction, Gabino Iglesias pushes at the boundaries of noir and horror, taking both to a fascinating and necessary place.
 When he’s writing literary criticism, Iglesias blends a rigorous approach with insightful glimpses into the books he’s discussing.
 And now, he’s making a foray into editing.
-With
+With Both Sides: Stories From the Border, he and an impressive coterie of writers explore stories of borders and the people whose lives surround them.

 –Tobias Carroll, Lit Hub contributor